 Laboratory Diagnosis of Typhoid Fever

-An ideal diagnostic test should be sensitive, specific and suitable for early diagnosis.
+An ideal diagnostic test should be sensitive, specific, and suitable for early diagnosis.
 It should be simple and inexpensive too because typhoid fever is endemic mainly in less developed countries.
-Most of the test available do not specifically fulfill these criteria so before arriving at a diagnosis of the disease one has to rely on the clinical picture, as well as course of the disease.
+Most of the tests available do not specifically fulfill these criteria so before arriving at a diagnosis of the disease one has to rely on the clinical picture, as well as the course of the disease.

 The conventional therapy for uncomplicated cases of typhoid fever is as follows:

 Chloramphenicol 3-4 gm per day PO in 4 divided doses for 14 days or

 Co-Trimoxazole forte or double -strength tab twice a day PO for 14 days or

 Amoxicillin 4-6 gm per day PO in 3 divided doses for 14 days

 - Teach members of the family how to report all symptoms to the attending physician especially when the patient is being cared for at home

 - Teach, guide and supervise members of the family on nursing techniques which will contribute to the patient’s recovery